Northern Spirit Regional Council Staff

 Charlene Burns is Cree from Treaty Six Territory.
 An experienced educator and long-time teacher and administrator, Charlene’s experience includes working as a teacher, Cree instructor, college librarian, vice principal and principal.
 She taught in her home community of Maskwacis, formerly Hobbema, Alberta for many years.

 Since 2011, Charlene has been the Community Capacity Development Coordinator (Western Canada) for Indigenous Ministries with the United Church of Canada.
 Charlene has served as a board member on Central Alberta Provincial , is currently President on the Red Deer Friendship Center Board, and serves on the Red Deer College Board of Governors.
 She has also volunteered through Samson United Church throughout her life.
 Charlene and her husband, Russel, reside in Ponoka and have three grandchildren.

-Vicki is a life-long United Church member and has served in staff positions at Eastside United Church and Knox-Metropolitan United Church, in Regina; and as the Executive Director of Lumsden Beach Camp in the Qu’Appelle Valley.
-Camps, and especially that camp, have been a long-time passion for her.
-Beyond camp and church organizations Vicki has several years’ experience working and volunteering with various non-profit organizations.
+Vicki is a life-long United Church member and has served in staff positions at Eastside United Church and Knox-Metropolitan United Church, in Regina; and as the Executive Director of Lumsden Beach Camp in the Qu’Appelle Valley, Saskatchewan.
+Beyond church organizations, Vicki has several years’ experience working and volunteering with various non-profit organizations.

 Laura Fouhse, a diaconal minister, is part of a team of regionally deployed General Council Office staff in the Northern Spirit, Living Skies, and Prairie to Pine Regional Councils.
 As Vocational Minister, she supports the processes for the discernment, training and accreditation of people who feel called to ministry in the United Church.
 Laura supports ministers who are seeking to fulfill the continuing education standards, and she also accompanies ministers engaged in the formal processes for oversight and discipline.